ICSE Julius Caesar Workbook answer : Act 5 Scene 1

 (iI) Give the meaning of :

-Answer :- (a) “Answering before we do demand of them” means that the enemy intends to take action or make a move before Octavius and Antony ask them to do so.
+Answer :- (a) “Answering before we do demand of them” means that Brutus and Cassius are taking the initiative to attack before Octavius and Antony can challenge them.
+This reflects their proactive approach to warfare, aiming to strike first and gain an advantage.

 (iII) Whose military strategy has dictated that the battle should take place at Philippi?
 What had Brutus argued regarding this strategy?